 Managing big datasets and memory issues

 Depending on the user needs, limitations can be found when trying to process big datasets.
 This may depend on the number of ensembles, the resolution and region that the user wants to process.
-CSTools has been developed for compatibility of startR package which covers two aims:
+CSTools has been developed for compatibility of startR package which covers the following aims:

 retrieving data from NetCDF files to RAM memory in a flexible way,